 specialism in working with personality disorders and emotional trauma

-* free over the telephone, online or in person 20 mins introduction
+* free over the telephone, online 15 mins introduction

-The above fees are applicable to online video counselling sessions
+The above fees are also applicable to online video or phone counselling sessions

 I am based in Falmouth and accessible by train - there are 2 near by stations with a regular timetables.
 There is also a bus stop close by or a main bus stop which is within a 10mins walk.